electronic-life/listening_machine/README.md

-## Listening Machine
+## `Listening Machine`
-The Listening Machine is an extremely light weight web-based application designed for provoking reflective cycles in art, culture, and society.
-It listens to ambient conversation, transcribes it in real-time, and uses an LLM to generate provoking "thoughts" based on what it hears.
+An extremely lightweight web-based application designed for provoking reflective cycles in art, culture, and society.
+Listening machine observes ambient conversation, transcribes it in real-time, and uses an LLM to generate provoking "thoughts" based on what it hears.
 These insights are then cycled through during the ongoing conversation, adding a layer of interactive contemplation to the environment, a dialogue.

 ### Features